code-mancers/rbkit-websocket/README.md

-# Rbkit::Rack
+# Rbkit::Websocket

 This extension allows you to connect to Rbkit server using websockets over a Rack server.
 The following servers are supported:

-The following web servers are supported.
-Other servers that implement the `rack.hijack` API should also work.
+The following web servers will be supported :

 * [Goliath](http://postrank-labs.github.com/goliath/)
 * [Phusion Passenger](https://www.phusionpassenger.com/) >= 4.0 with nginx >= 1.4